-A visit to Darling is not complete with a trip to the Darling Museum.
+A visit to Darling is not complete without a trip to the Darling Museum.

 The museum was founded by a group of local farmers’ wives in 1978 to preserve the butter making history of Darling.
 It has since grown into a comprehensive country museum reflecting the lifestyle and growth of the village over the century and a half since Darling was founded in 1853.